 Use a restraining means such as rails, chains, or a body belt with a lanyard or deceleration device for the person(s) on the platform.

 Do not drive to another location with the work platform elevated.

 Please share the above checklists with your workers by placing them on the wall of your jobsite.
 If any additional training or certification is needed, please sign up with the Forklift Certification Institute below today!

 Does Forklift Certification Institute provide the certification services I need?

-Yes, Forklift Certification Institute provides training, study guides and other assistance so that users can successfully pass the Forklift Certification Institute Final Exam.
-Upon passing the final exam, Forklift Certification Institute provides a Forklift Operator Certificate valid for 3 years.
-Forklift Certification Institute provides proof of this certification in the form of a pdf certificate, wallet-sized certificate and via email verification.
+Yes, Forklift Certification Institute provides training, study guides and other assistance so that users can successfully pass the Forklift Certification Institute final exam.
+Upon passing the final exam, Forklift Certification Institute provides an instant digital certification in the form of a pdf wallet-sized certificate.

 You can take as long as you need to pass the Forklift Certification Institute final exam.
 Furthermore, you can also take as many tries as necessary for you to pass the Forklift Certification Institute exam.